philip928lin/PyCHAMP/docs/source/example_SD6.rst

 Creating advanced input dictionaries to set up and run an SD-6 Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A feature aspect of PyCHAMP is its adaptability, allowing users to customize various components, such as the assets and networks of agents.
+A feature aspect of PyCHAMP is its adaptability, allowing users to customize network topology through adjustments in input files.
 To illustrate this, a scenario with two aquifers and four farmers, each possessing different assets, is established.
 Farmers are presented with a selection of crops — corn, sorghum, wheat, and soybeans — with the added option of leaving fields fallow.
 The irrigation technology choices have also been expanded to include both center pivot LEPA and standard center pivot systems.
 The figure and table provided below illustrate and outline the setup of the model, assets of each farmer, and the characteristics of the assets under their management.

 .. figure:: example2.png
    :align: center